 Kids’ gifts rock.

 “Thank you for your troubles!” my daughter offered, outstretched arms holding a single plastic flower in a simple plastic vase.
-No matter that the sentiment made no sense.
+It doesn’t matter that the sentiment made no sense.
 It was adorable, from a kid.

 (Did I mention she’d already celebrated her 16th birthday at this point?)